new model predicts the risk of breakage

 Aneurysm without rupture

 An aneurysm without rupture may not cause symptoms, especially if it is small.
-However, a larger unruptured aneurysm can put pressure on tissues and nerves in the brain, possibly causing:
+However, a larger unruptured aneurysm can put pressure on brain tissues and nerves, possibly causing:

 * Pain above and behind one eye